QuTech-Delft/libqasm/doc/src/user-guide/cpp.md

-`libqasm` can be requested as a Conan package from a `conanfile.py`.
+libQASM can be requested as a Conan package from a `conanfile.py`.

 ```
 def build_requirements(self):